Palpatine: Prequel trilogy

-In the 1999 prequel Episode I: The Phantom Menace, set 32 years before A New Hope, Palpatine (named onscreen for the first time) is depicted as a middle-aged Galactic Senator from the planet Naboo.
+In the 1999 prequel Episode I: The Phantom Menace, set 32 years before A New Hope, Palpatine (named onscreen for the first time) is depicted as a Galactic Senator from the planet Naboo.
 As his alter ego, the Sith Lord Darth Sidious, he advises the corrupt Trade Federation to blockade and invade Naboo.
 Queen Padmé Amidala of Naboo (Natalie Portman) flees to the planet Coruscant to receive counsel from Palpatine, unaware that he actually engineered the invasion.
-After a plea for help from the Senate results in bureaucratic delays, Palpatine persuades Padmé to call for a motion of no confidence against Supreme Chancellor Finis Valorum (Terence Stamp).
+After a plea for help from the Senate results in bureaucratic delays, Palpatine manipulates and deceives Padmé into calling for a motion of no confidence against Supreme Chancellor Finis Valorum (Terence Stamp).

 When Padmé attempts to liberate Naboo, Sidious sends his apprentice Darth Maul (portrayed by Ray Park, voiced by Peter Serafinowicz) to capture her.
-The invasion is eventually thwarted and Maul is defeated in a lightsaber duel with Jedi Padawan Obi-Wan Kenobi (Ewan McGregor).
+The invasion is eventually thwarted, and Maul is defeated in a lightsaber duel with Jedi Padawan Obi-Wan Kenobi (Ewan McGregor).
 Palpatine uses the crisis to get elected as the new Chancellor of the Republic.
 He then returns to Naboo, where he befriends the nine-year-old Anakin Skywalker (Jake Lloyd), telling the boy, "We will watch your career with great interest."

 In the 2002 sequel Episode II: Attack of the Clones, set 10 years later, Palpatine exploits constitutional loopholes to remain in office after his term expires.
 Meanwhile, as Sidious, he continues to manipulate events from behind the scenes by having his new Sith apprentice Count Dooku (Christopher Lee) lead a movement of planets in seceding to form the Confederacy of Independent Systems.
 He has the Separatists try to assassinate Padmé, now a senator, but the attempt on her life fails.
 He then arranges for Anakin (now played by Hayden Christensen) to guard Padmé on Naboo, which leads to them falling in love and marrying in secret.

-With the Separatists secretly building a battle droid army, Palpatine uses the situation to have himself granted emergency powers.
+When Obi-Wan discovers that the Separatists are secretly building a battle droid army, Palpatine uses the situation to have himself granted emergency powers.
 Palpatine feigns reluctance to accept this authority, promising to return it to the Senate once the crisis has ended.
 His first act is to allow a clone army's creation to counter the Separatist threat; this results in the first battle of the Clone Wars.
 With the galaxy now at war as Sidious planned, Dooku brings him the secret plans for the Death Star.